zprakash/CybersecurityAndDataPrivacy2025/BookingSystem-Phase1/auth_test_report.md

 - Can access users API — `GET /api/users`
   Observation: Admin receives full user list in JSON, including usernames, roles, and user tokens
   Spec: ✔️ Matches spec (point 4 – admin can view all users)

+- Can access reservation details — `/reservation?id=3`
+  Observation: Administrator can view reservation details for any reservation, regardless of owner
+  Spec: ✔️ Matches Point 4 – admin can manage all reservations

+- Can update any reservation — `/reservation?id=3`
+  Observation: Administrator can update reservations created by any reserver via UI or direct URL
+  Spec: ✔️ Matches Point 4 – full reservation management

+- Can delete any reservation — `/reservation?id=3`
+  Observation: Administrator can delete reservations created by any user via UI or direct URL
+  Spec: ✔️ Matches Point 4 – full reservation management

 ### ❌ Cannot do / Issues